 This switch changes the Elapsed Time table to show the delta time from the Start time to the next Start time, rather than calculate the elapsed time from the Start to the Stop time.
 This might be useful in some circumstances.

 This switch changes the time format to add milli seconds to the start/stop and delta time fields.
 This might be useful in some circumstances.

 Save to CSV Files

-The way to export the data stored in the four timer tables is to used this functionality.
+Data stored in the four timer tables can be exported to CSV files.
 Clicking Save will save a comma separated variable file (CSV) into the StartStopTimer documents directory.
-These files can then be found using the iOS Files App.
+These files can be opened or forwarded using the iOS Files App.
 Simply start the iOS Files app and click on “On My iPhone” then scroll down the list until StartStopTimer is shown.
-Tapping on that should show the files that have been saved.
+Tapping on that should show the files that have been exported.
 A long press on the file name brings up options to Share the file so that you can email it somewhere.
 Simply clicking on the filename will start the app associated with the .csv file type, which might start Excel or Numbers on your iPhone.

 StartStopTimer can be used with Siri Shortcuts.
 Just start Shortcuts, click the + sign to add a new shortcut and click on Add Action.
 In the view that pops up click on Apps and scroll down to StartStopTimer.
 In this view you can selection options to Add Start Time, Add Stop Time, Add Table 1 Time, Add Table 2 Time, and Add Table 3 Time.